Fisk Lake

-Fisk Lake is a freshwater lake in East Grand Rapids, Michigan.
+Fisk Lake is a freshwater lake in East Grand Rapids, Michigan, United States.
 It was named for John Fisk.
 Now primarily valued for scenic purposes, it was originally used as a source of ice for Grand Rapids, Michigan and the Chicago meatpacking industries.
 It receives water from Reeds Lake, and drains to the Grand River by way of Coldbrook Creek.